 Bleeding disorders: Citalopram may increase bruising and cuts may take longer to stop bleeding.
 If you have a bleeding disorder or a history of bleeding problems, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

-Diabetes: Citalopram may lower blood sugar levels (hypoglycemia).
+Diabetes: Citalopram may affect blood sugar levels (hyperglycemia and hypoglycemia).
 If you have diabetes, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Drowsiness/reduced alertness: Citalopram may cause drowsiness for some who take it.
 Avoid activities that require mental alertness, judgment, and physical coordination (such as driving a car or performing hazardous tasks) until you establish how citalopram affects you.

 Fractures: There is some evidence that people taking citalopram or other medications in the same class may be at an increased risk of fractures (broken bones) when they first start to take this medication and after long term use.
 If you are a senior, have osteoporosis, or have other risk factors for bone fractures, take extra care to avoid falling by sitting or lying down if you feel dizzy or lightheaded.
 Contact your doctor if you experience dizziness or lightheadedness frequently.

 Glaucoma: This medication may cause the symptoms of glaucoma (increased pressure in the eye) to become worse.
 If you have glaucoma, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
 Report any changes in vision to your doctor as soon as possible while you are taking this medication.